Aurora Australis Featured in

 The South Island offers a number of great observatory areas to enjoy spectacular displays of multicolored southern lights.
 Famous aurora australis mesmerizes with its alien-like green colors mixed with pink and yellowish hues poured over the night sky of New Zealand.

-The best places to see the wonder of nature include Stewart Islands, Lake Tekapo, Aoraki / Mt Cook National Park, and the Catlins.
-From time to time the natural phenomenon occurs around Invercargill and Dunedin.
+The best places to see this wonderful display of nature include Stewart Islands, Lake Tekapo, Aoraki / Mt Cook National Park, and the Catlins.
+From time to time, the natural phenomenon also occurs around Invercargill and Dunedin.

 What causes the Aurora Australis to occur in New Zealand?

 The Aurora Australis is a natural phenomenon caused by electrically charged particles colliding with atmospheric particles.
 It is seen in areas close to the earth’s magnetic poles including New Zealand.
 Its origin is from solar flares and coronal mass ejections from the sun.
 Show more